11 Things to Do in Amsterdam in September

 Visiting the Rijksmuseum| ©Becky Houtman

-Book tickets for museums in Amsterdam
+Book tickets for Amsterdam's museums

-2. Enjoy a cruise in Amsterdam
+2. Enjoy a cruise through Amsterdam

 Cruises and canals| ©Chris